It’s been said that the only constant in SEO is that it’s constantly changing.

 This is why, to stay on top of our game, we have to research and read a lot of industry news and advice.

 Our team tends to go to multiple sources because no single SEO site is enough for the constant changes and updates in the SEO world.

-Let’s jump right into the top SEO sites to watch in 2019 (in no particular order).
+Let’s jump right into the top SEO sites to watch in the next year (in no particular order).

 Search Engine Land provides insights into Google and other search engine updates and explains industry trends.
 It shares plenty of tactics and strategies that help its readers launch successful SEO campaigns.

 From daily news coverage to in-depth analysis of new features, Search Engine Land is one of the go-to websites for SEO professionals.